-Exhibit a display illustrating what your club has learned about a country.
-This might include topics such as geography, economy, agriculture, people, language, housing, culture, music, crafts, clothing, environment, or holidays.
+Exhibit a display illustrating what your group has learned about a country.
+This might include topics such as-geography, economy, agriculture, people, language, housing, culture, music, crafts, clothing, environment, or holidays.
 Exhibits can focus on one or two topics in depth or cover more topics in brief.
 Exhibit should be educational in nature and should not promote one's beliefs over another person's beliefs.
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
 Tips on creating an engaging display board are available at go.illinois.edu/4HDisplayTips.
 In addition to their display, groups should bring a copy of their group's Passport to the World project manual to judging.
 Sections of the book related to what the group focuses on in their display should be completed.
 The display must be accompanied by at least 3 but no more than 10 4-H members at the time of the judge's critique.
 Groups wishing to include more than 10 members must ask for an accommodation, one week prior to judging.
 Group members should prepare a short (5 minutes maximum) presentation about their learning for the judge.
 The presentation should focus on key concepts learned and takeaways from the project experience.
 All group members present for judging should be able to discuss the project and answer questions.
 Only group members who participate in the judging are eligible for ribbons and premiums.
 Presentations will occur in the space designated by the fair or show.
-Groups should not bring extra tables or items (beyond those that fit within the exhibit size requirements) for their presentation The display must be accompanied by 3 or more club exhibitors at the time of the judge's critique.
-Club members should make a 5-7-minute presentation to the judge.
+Groups should not bring extra tables or items (beyond those that fit within the exhibit size requirements) for their presentation.

-Diversity & Cultural Awareness, Individual (SF 50234a) Diversity: The Source of Our Strength - Required Create a display or binder portfolio that illustrates the results of a minimum of three (3) completed activities from the project book.
+Diversity & Cultural Awareness, Individual (SF 50234a) Diversity: The Source of Our Strength - Required

+Create a display or binder portfolio that illustrates the results of a minimum of three (3) completed activities from the project book.